 The Survey regularly analyses plankton samples from across the North Atlantic, North Pacific and Southern Ocean.
 The Survey has global expertise, having experience in the identification of plankton from other regions including: around the coast of South Africa, Gulf of Guinea, Indian Ocean, Baltic Sea, Mediterranean Sea and Caribbean Sea.

 The CPR Survey is committed to delivering excellence.
 Throughout the entire analysis process, rigorous internal quality control and quality assurance procedures are adhered to.
-Analyst’s phytoplankton identification skills are regularly assessed by the NE Atlantic Marine Biological Analytical Quality Control Scheme (NMBAQC).
-In collaboration with NMBAQC, the CPR Survey is actively leading the ongoing development of an external quality control component for zooplankton.
+Analyst’s phytoplankton identification skills are regularly assessed by the International Phytoplankton Intercomparision (IPI) partnership.
+In collaboration with the NE Atlantic Marine Biological Analytical Quality Control (NMBAQC) Scheme, the CPR Survey is actively leading the ongoing development of an external quality control component for zooplankton.

 Services the CPR Survey can offer